Chevrolet Express

-In production since 1995, the Express/Savana is one of the longest-produced American automotive designs in automotive history (rivaled only by the Jeep Wagoneer and Dodge Ram Van for longevity).
-General Motors assembles the model line at its Wentzville Assembly facility (Wentzville, Missouri).
-Since 2017, production of the model line has also been sourced from Navistar International through its Springfield, Ohio assembly plant.
+In production for a single generation since 1996, over three million examples of the Express and the Savana have been produced.
+One of the longest-produced designs in American automotive history, the Express/Savana are rivaled only by the Jeep Wagoneer and Dodge Ram Van for longevity.

+Since 1995, General Motors has assembled the Express and Savana at its Wentzville Assembly facility (Wentzville, Missouri).
+Also, since 2017, GM has sourced commercial cutaway-chassis production from Navistar through its Springfield Assembly Plant (Springfield, Ohio).

 Model history

-First generation (1996–2002)
+Pre-facelift (1996–2002)

 For the 1996 model year, Chevrolet replaced the G-series Chevrolet Van with the Chevrolet Express (retaining Chevrolet Van for cargo vans).
-The first all-new design for the General Motors full-size van line since 1971, the model line was offered in passenger and cargo-van variants (the latter initially retained the Chevrolet Van name), with GMC replacing the Vandura/Rally with the Savana.
+The first all-new design for the General Motors full-size van line since 1971, the model line was offered in passenger-van and cargo-van variants (the latter initially retained the Chevrolet Van name), with GMC replacing the Vandura/Rally with the Savana.
 Alongside the first substantial redesign of the model line in 25 years, GM predicted substantial growth in the full-size segment through the end of the 1990s.

 In a major functional change, the front axle was moved forward 10 inches, effectively moving the front wheels out of the passenger compartment; along with improving front legroom, the design allowed a reduction in step-in height (improving access).
-While sharing the same engines as the previous model line, the size of the engine cover was reduced, further increasing front passenger space.
-On all vehicles below 8500 lbs GVWR (1500 and 2500 series), the Express was introduced with standard dual airbags; for 1997, dual airbags were standardized for all versions of the model line.
+While sharing the same engine sizes as the previous model line, the size of the engine cover was reduced, further increasing front passenger space.
+On all vehicles below 8,500 lbs GVWR (1500 and 2500 series), the Express was introduced with standard dual airbags; for 1997, dual airbags were standardized for all versions of the model line.

+Cargo and base models were equipped with a single sealed beam halogen headlamp on each side.
+The LS trim changed this to a composite headlamp assembly.

 For 1999, a few minor functional changes were made to the model line.
 In a more noticeable update, Chevrolet retired the Chevrolet Van nameplate entirely, with the cargo van renamed the Express Cargo Van.